QZ15/ai-projects-portfolio/README.md

 # AI Projects Portfolio Monorepo

-This monorepo contains Qasim’s AI-powered full-stack project portfolio, built using Vite, React, Material UI, and Firebase.
-Each app lives in its own folder under `apps/` and is structured with separate `frontend` and `backend` directories when applicable.
+This monorepo contains Qasim’s AI-powered project portfolio built with Vite, React and Firebase.
+Each application lives under `apps/` with its own `frontend` and `backend` packages, while a shared `functions/` directory exposes serverless APIs that integrate with OpenAI and Firebase.

 ---